Skip to content

 The dispatcher routes incoming Telegram updates to appropriate handlers:

-• Configurable max goroutines (default: 100)
+• Configurable max goroutines (default: 200)

-• Enhanced error handler with Sentry integration
+• Enhanced error handler with structured logging

 • Recovery from panics in any handler